segmentio/segment-docs/src/connections/destinations/catalog/serenytics/index.md

 When the Serenytics destination is enabled in Segment, messages from Segment will be stored in the Serenytics Redshift and will be available for transformation and to create dashboards.

 This destination is maintained by the company Serenytics.
-For any issues with the destination, [contact their team](mailto:support@serenytics.com).
+For any issues with the destination, [contact the Serenytics Support team](mailto:support@serenytics.com).

 {% include content/beta-note.md %}